7. How should one understand Christ is the truth, the way, and the life?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Christ of the Last Days Can Give Man the Way of Eternal Life

-This time around, God comes to do work not in a spiritual body, but in a very ordinary one.
-Moreover, not only is it the body of God’s second incarnation, it is also the body through which God returns to the flesh.
+This time, God comes to do work not in a spiritual body, but in a very ordinary one.
+Moreover, it is the body of God’s second incarnation, and it is also the body through which God returns to the flesh.
 It is a very ordinary flesh.
-You cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
-This insignificant flesh is what embodies all the words of truth from God, undertakes God’s work in the last days, and expresses the whole of God’s disposition for man to understand.
+Looking at Him, you cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
+Just this insignificant flesh is the embodiment of all God’s words of truth, the bearer of God’s work in the last days, and the expression by which man understands God’s whole disposition.
 Do you not desire greatly to see the God in heaven?
 Do you not desire greatly to understand the God in heaven?
 Do you not desire greatly to see the destination of mankind?
-He will tell you all these secrets—secrets that no man has been able to tell you, and He will also tell you of the truths that you do not understand.
-He is your gate into the kingdom, and your guide into the new age.
-Such an ordinary flesh holds many unfathomable mysteries.
-His deeds may be inscrutable to you, but the entire goal of the work He does is sufficient enough to allow you to see that He is not, as people believe, a simple flesh.
-For He represents the will of God and the care shown by God toward mankind in the last days.
-Though you cannot hear His words seeming to shake the heavens and earth, though you cannot see His eyes as a flame of fire, and though you cannot receive the discipline of His iron rod, nevertheless you can hear from His words that God is wrathful and know that God is showing compassion for mankind; you can see the righteous disposition of God and His wisdom, and, moreover, realize God’s solicitude for all mankind.
-The work of God in the last days is to allow man to see the God in heaven living among men on earth, and to enable man to know, obey, revere, and love God.
+He will tell you all these secrets—secrets that no man has ever been able to tell you—and He will also tell you the truths that you do not understand.
+He is your gate to the kingdom, and your guide into the new age.
+This ordinary flesh holds many mysteries unfathomable to man.
+His deeds are inscrutable to you, but the entire goal of the work He does is sufficient to enable you to see that He is not, as people believe, a simple flesh, because He represents God’s intentions in the last days, and God’s care for mankind in the last days.
+Though you cannot hear His words seeming to shake the heavens and earth, though you cannot see His eyes as a flame of fire, and though you cannot receive the discipline of His iron rod, nevertheless you can hear from His words that God is being wrathful and know that God is showing mercy to mankind, and see the righteous disposition of God and His wisdom, and, even more so, appreciate God’s solicitude for all mankind.
+The work of God in the last days is to allow man to see on earth the God in heaven living among men, and to enable man to know, submit to, fear, and love God.
 This is why He has returned to the flesh for a second time. …

 … The fact that you have arrived at today is thanks to this flesh.
 It is because God lives in the flesh that you have the chance to survive.
-All this good fortune has been gained on account of this ordinary man.
-Not only this, but in the end, every nation shall worship this ordinary man, as well as give thanks to and obey this insignificant man, because it is the truth, the life, and the way He brought that has saved all mankind, eased the conflict between man and God, shortened the distance between them, and opened up a connection between the thoughts of God and man.
+All these blessings have been gained on account of this ordinary person.
+Not only this, but in the end, the myriad nations shall worship this ordinary person, as well as give thanks to and submit to this insignificant person, because it is the truth, the life, and the way He brought that has saved all mankind, eased the conflict between man and God, shortened the distance between them, and opened up a connection between the thoughts of God and man.
 It is also He who has obtained even greater glory for God.
-Is such an ordinary man unworthy of your trust and adoration?
+Is such an ordinary person unworthy of your trust and adoration?
 Is such an ordinary flesh unfit to be called Christ?
-Can such an ordinary man not become the expression of God among men?
-Does such a man, who has spared mankind from disaster, not deserve your love and your desire to hold on to Him?
+Can such an ordinary person not become the expression of God among men?
+Does such a person, who has spared mankind from disaster, not deserve your love and your desire to hold on to Him?
 If you reject the truths expressed from His mouth and detest His existence among you, then what will become of you in the end?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Did You Know?
 God Has Done a Great Thing Among Men

 And yet it is this ordinary person, hidden in the midst of people, who is doing the new work of saving us.
-He offers us no explanations, nor does He tell us why He has come, but simply does the work He intends to do with measured steps and according to His plan.
+He offers us no explanations, nor does He tell us why He has come, but simply does the work He intends to do according to His plan and His procedure.
 His words and utterances become ever more frequent.
-From consoling, exhorting, reminding, and warning, to reproaching and disciplining; from a tone that is gentle and mild, to words that are fierce and majestic—all of it confers mercy on man and instills trepidation in him.
+From consoling, exhorting, reminding, and warning, to reproaching and disciplining; from a tone that is gentle and mild, to words that are fierce and majestic—all of it makes man feel great mercy and utter terror.
 Everything that He says hits home at the secrets hidden deep within us; His words sting our hearts, sting our spirits, and leave us filled with unbearable shame, hardly knowing where to hide ourselves. …

 Unbeknownst to us, this insignificant man has led us into one step after another of God’s work.
-We undergo countless trials, bear innumerable chastenings, and are tested by death.
-We learn of God’s righteous and majestic disposition, enjoy, too, His love and mercy, come to appreciate God’s great power and wisdom, witness the loveliness of God, and behold God’s eager desire to save man.
-In the words of this ordinary person, we come to know the disposition and essence of God, to understand God’s will, to know the nature and essence of man, and see the way to salvation and perfection.
+We undergo countless trials and innumerable chastenings, and we are tested by death.
+We learn of God’s righteous and majestic disposition, enjoy, too, His lovingkindness and mercy, come to appreciate God’s great power and wisdom, witness the loveliness of God, and behold God’s eager intention to save man.
+In the words of this ordinary person, we come to know the disposition and essence of God, to understand God’s intentions, to know the nature essence of man, and see the way to salvation and perfection.
 His words cause us to “die,” and they cause us to be “reborn”; His words bring us comfort, yet also leave us wracked with guilt and a sense of indebtedness; His words bring us joy and peace, but also infinite pain.
-Sometimes we are as lambs to the slaughter in His hands; sometimes we are like the apple of His eye, and enjoy His tender love; sometimes we are like His enemy, and under His gaze are turned to ashes by His wrath.
-We are the human race saved by Him, we are the maggots in His eyes, and we are the lost lambs that, day and night, He is bent on finding.
-He is merciful toward us, He despises us, He raises us up, He comforts and exhorts us, He guides us, He enlightens us, He chastens and disciplines us, and He even curses us.
-Night and day, He never ceases to worry about us, and protects and cares for us, night and day, never leaving our side, but spills His heart’s blood for our sake and pays any price for us.
-Within the utterances of this small and ordinary body of flesh, we have enjoyed the entirety of God and beheld the destination that God has bestowed upon us. …
+Sometimes we are like lambs in His hands, to be slaughtered as He wills; sometimes we are like the apple of His eye, and enjoy His tender love; sometimes we are like His enemy, and under His gaze are turned to ashes by His wrath.
+We are the human race saved by Him, we are the maggots in His eyes, and we are the lost sheep that, day and night, He is bent on finding.
+He is merciful toward us, He loathes us, He raises us up, He comforts and exhorts us, He guides us, He enlightens us, He chastens and disciplines us, and He even curses us.
+Night and day, He never ceases to worry about us and to protect and care for us, never leaving our side.
+He pours out all His heart’s blood and pays the entire price for us.
+Within the utterances of this insignificant and ordinary flesh, we have enjoyed the entirety of God and beheld the destination that God has bestowed upon us. …

-God continues His utterances, employing various methods and perspectives to admonish us about what we should do while, at the same time, giving voice to His heart.
-His words carry life power, show us the way we should walk, and enable us to understand what the truth is.
-We begin to be drawn by His words, we begin to focus on the tone and manner of His speaking, and subconsciously we begin to take an interest in the innermost feelings of this unremarkable person.
-He spits up His heart’s blood in working on our behalf, loses sleep and appetite on our account, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and our numbness and rebelliousness draw tears and blood from His heart.
-This way of being and of having belongs to no ordinary person, nor can it be possessed or attained by any corrupted human being.
-He shows tolerance and patience possessed by no ordinary person, and His love is not something with which any created being is endowed.
-No one apart from Him can know all of our thoughts, or have such a clear and complete grasp of our nature and essence, or judge the rebelliousness and corruption of mankind, or speak to us and work on us like this on behalf of God in heaven.
-No one apart from Him is endowed with the authority, wisdom, and dignity of God; the disposition of God and what God has and is are brought forth, in their entirety, in Him.
+God continues His utterances, employing various methods and many perspectives to admonish us about what we should do, while at the same time expressing the voice of His heart.
+His words carry life power, they provide us with the way we should follow, and enable us to comprehend what exactly the truth is.
+We begin to be drawn by His words, we begin to pay attention to the tone and manner of His speaking, and subconsciously we begin to take note of the voice of this inconspicuous person’s heart.
+He works His heart out for us, loses sleep and appetite for us, weeps for us, sighs for us, and groans in sickness for us; He endures humiliation for the sake of our destination and salvation; and our numbness and rebelliousness draw tears and blood from His heart.
+No ordinary person has this being and these possessions, and no corrupted human being can have or attain them.
+He has tolerance and patience possessed by no ordinary person, and His love is not something that any created being has.
+No one apart from Him can know all of our thoughts, or know our nature and essence like the back of their own hand, or judge the rebelliousness and corruption of mankind, or speak to us and work on us like this on behalf of God in heaven.
+No one apart from Him possesses the authority, wisdom, and dignity of God; the disposition of God and the possessions and being of God are brought forth, in their entirety, in Him.
 No one apart from Him can show us the way and bring us light.
-No one apart from Him can reveal the mysteries that God has not disclosed since creation until today.
-No one apart from Him can save us from Satan’s bondage and our own corrupt disposition.
-He represents God.
-He expresses the inmost heart of God, the exhortations of God, and God’s words of judgment toward all mankind.
-He has begun a new age, a new era, and ushered in a new heaven and earth and new work, and He has brought us hope, ending the life we led in vagueness and enabling our whole being to behold, in total clarity, the path to salvation.
-He has conquered our whole being and gained our hearts.
-From that moment onward, our minds have become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
+No one apart from Him can disclose the mysteries that God has not made known since creation until today.
+No one apart from Him can save us from Satan’s bondage and our own corrupt dispositions.
+He represents God; He expresses the voice of God’s heart, the exhortations of God, and God’s words of judgment toward all mankind.
+He has opened up a new age, a new era, and ushered in a new heaven and earth and new work, He has brought us hope and ended the life we led in a vague state, and He has enabled our whole beings to completely behold the path to salvation.
+He has conquered our whole beings and gained our hearts.
+From that moment onward, our hearts have gained awareness, and our spirits seem to be revived: This ordinary, insignificant person, this person who lives among us and has been rejected by us for so long—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
 It is He!
 It really is He!
 He is our God!
 He is the truth, the way, and the life!
 He has enabled us to live again and to see the light and has stopped our hearts from wandering.
 We have returned to the home of God, we have returned before His throne, we are face-to-face with Him, we have witnessed His countenance, and we have seen the road that lies ahead.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 4: Beholding the Appearance of God in His Judgment and Chastisement

 In the Age of Kingdom, God uses words to usher in the new age, to change the means by which He works, and to do the work of the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, so that man could truly see God, who is the Word appearing in the flesh, and could behold His wisdom and wondrousness.
-Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man, which is the true meaning of the use of words to work in the Age of Word.
-Through these words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
-Through words, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
-Through these words, people are exposed, eliminated, and tried.
-People have seen God’s words, heard these words, and recognized the existence of these words.
-As a result, they have come to believe in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
-The word “words” may be simple and ordinary, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
-Through the ages, only the God of today has worked in this way, and only He speaks thus and comes to save man thus.
-From this time forward, man lives under the guidance of God’s words, shepherded and supplied by His words.
-People live in the world of God’s words, amid the curses and the blessings of God’s words, and there are even more people who have come to live under the judgment and chastisement of His words.
+He became flesh and speaks from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and behold His wisdom and wondrousness.
+God works in this manner in order better to achieve the goals of conquering people, perfecting people, and eliminating people, which is the true meaning of the use of words to work in the Age of Word.
+Through words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
+Through words, all the work God wishes to do in the Age of Word is accomplished.
+Through words, people are revealed, eliminated, and tried.
+People have seen these words, heard these words, and recognized the existence of these words.
+As a result, they have come to believe in the existence of God, the almightiness and wisdom of God, and God’s heart of loving and saving man.
+The term “words” may be ordinary and simple, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
+Through the ages, only the God of today works in this way, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of God’s words, amid the shepherding and provision of His words; people live in the world of God’s words, amid the curses and the blessings of God’s words, and the majority of people live under the judgment and chastisement of His words.
 These words and this work are all for the sake of man’s salvation, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
-God created the world using words, He leads people throughout the universe using words, and He conquers and saves them using words.
-Ultimately, He shall use words to bring the entire world of old to an end, thus completing the entirety of His management plan.
+God created the world using words, He leads all the people in the universe using words, He conquers and saves them using words, and ultimately He shall use words to bring the whole world of old to an end, thus completing the entirety of His management plan.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Age of Kingdom Is the Age of Word